 Nyanja is another popular language with a trace coming from the Zulu nation of South Africa.
 This language has spread including other countries like Zimbabwe and Malawi have adapted to suing Nyanja and some parts of Mozambique.
 In provinces such as Lusaka due to its closeness with Chipata town, closest to Eastern province.
 The city is flooded with Nyanja form Zulu land, with about 70% of people living in the capital city of Zambia speaking and able to understand.
 That’s about 1 million of the population.

-Learning this language gives you vast opportunities and makes it to interact with the other close neighbours.
+Learning this language gives you vast opportunities and makes it to interact with the other close neighbors.
 The language is a mixed of other languages in the region, consists of a different tone and vows unique to pronounce.

 Kaonde can be traced from the Democratic Republic of Congo.Its a primary language spoken by over is a Bantu language spoken primarily in Zambia but also in the Democratic Republic of Congo spoken by over 400,000 people.
 Originating from one of the richest province Solwezi, where the largest emerald mine in the world is located.
-The Senior Chief called Kasempa of Kasempa, spear heads the The main traditional ceremony celebrated by all Kaonde celebreated annually in Kasempa.
+The Senior Chief called Kasempa of Kasempa, spear heads the The main traditional ceremony celebrated by all Kaonde cerebrated annually in Kasempa.

 Widely spoken in northwestern due to having similar roots of its origin with Kaonde.The Lunda people of this province came from the Democratic Republic of the Congo in the 17 century, then later established and formed the Kingdom of Lunda.
 Every August of each year, these people to time to celebrate the Lunda Lubanza, a traditional ceremony initiated by there senior Chief Ishindi.
 More than 100,00 people speak Lunda today.